Our Physicians & Providers

 Linda Armstrong is a board certified physician assistant.
 She completed her physician assistant studies at Cuyahoga Community College, holds a Bachelor of Science in Radiologic Sciences from the University of Toledo, and has successfully completed her Master's thesis on smoking and its relation to back pain.

-Dr. Michael Bage specializes in Invasive Cardiology, has co-authored several publications and offers many research presentations annually.
+Dr. Michael Bage is a board-certified cardiologist who specializes in invasive cardiology services.
 He completed medical school at University of Cincinnati College of Medicine, Cincinnati, OH.
 His education and training include his internship and residency at Akron City Hospital and Fellowship at MetroHealth Medical Center/Case Western Reserve University in Cleveland, Ohio.
 He was named "Intern of the Year"(1995-96) and "Resident of the Year" (1997-98) for Summa Health System.
 He also served as House Staff President (1997-1998).

 Dr. Gregory M. Beddell is a board-certified surgeon specializing in plastic and reconstructive surgeries, as well as head and neck surgeries.
 He earned his medical degree at Northeast Ohio Medical University (NEOMED) in 2004.
 His additional training includes general surgery residency and plastic surgery residency at Summa Akron City Hospital.
 Dr. Beddell went on to receive additional training in fellowship at one of the nation's top cancer centers, Memorial Sloan-Kettering Cancer Center in New York City.
 He was the recipient of the Van Buren Surgical Research Award in 2007, and the Andrew Kerr, Jr. Award for Clinical Science Research in 2013.
 The American Society of Plastic Surgeons also recognized him with the award for Best Paper for Pediatric or Cosmetic Plastic Surgery in 2014 at their national conference.